Encrypted volumes part 3 / Automatic mounting

 Note that if there is a

-sign holds special meaning (it means whitespace: ` `) in URLs.
++sign inpp2passphrase it needs to be encoded as%2bbecause+sign holds special meaning (it means whitespace: ` `) in URLs.

 Fetching the passphrase

-Back in our system with encypted volume we need to write a script which fetches pp1
+Back in our system with encypted volume we need to write a script which fetches pp1.

 Make a new directory for it: